-The Fine Arts building on the campus of Asbury University was completed in 1962, and in 1972 it was dedicated and named in honor of Dr. Sollie McCreless and his wife Lilla.
-Dr. McCreless, an alumnus of the Class of 1943, was a wealthy Texas insurance broker and served as chairman of the Asbury College Board of Trustees from 1950-1978.
-A recital hall, Akers Auditorium, was built on one end of the complex and named for Lewis R. Akers, Asbury College’s 7th President (1925-1933) and an alumnus of the Class of 1903.
+The Fine Arts building on the campus of Asbury University was completed in 1962, and in 1972 it was dedicated and named in honor of Dr. Sollie McCreless class of 1929 and his wife Lilla Marr McCreless class of 1928.
+Dr. McCreless was a Texas insurance broker and served as chairman of the Asbury College Board of Trustees from 1950-78.
+Akers Auditorium was built on one end of the complex and named for Lewis R. Akers, Asbury College’s 7th President (1925-33) and an alumnus of the Class of 1903.
 In Akers, the Eda Jameson Recital Hall was dedicated in 2018.

 Named in honor of alumnus and former Board of Trustees member Andrew S. Miller, the Miller Center for Communication Arts was built in 2010, and features a 6,050 square foot television studio, additional labs, training areas, and a 5,122 square foot blackbox theatre.
 The building serves to provide a more realistic atmosphere for students planning to work in communication industries.

-Corbitt Hall, built in 1978 as a men’s dormitory, was named after Drs.
+Corbitt Hall, built in 1978 as a men’s residence hall, was named after Drs.
 Duvon and Roberta Day Corbitt.
 The Corbitts served as missionaries in Cuba for the better part of two decades before spending nearly three decades as professors at Asbury.
 While working at Asbury, the Corbitts helped found the People’s Mission to the Cherokee Indians in Robinsville, North Carolina, and the Wildwood Chapel Mission in Powell County, Kentucky.
 In 1984 Corbitt Hall was reappropriated to house Asbury College’s Media Communication department, which “survived” in this compact space until the Miller Builiding brought all areas of the School of Communication Arts together under one roof.
 Recently the building was gutted and completely re-designed to meet the needs of Adult & Online Learning.
 Corbitt Hall now serves as the home for Admissions.

 The campus clinic was dedicated in 1992.
 This project, remodeled from an existing house, was a fundraising project of the Asbury College Alumni Association.